 |Roma Sur||Local life, Long-term stays, Food||Tryp WTC Mexico||More hotels in Roma Sur

 |Juárez/Zona Rosa||LGBTQ+ friendly, Nightlife, Budget-friendly, Shopping||Galeria Plaza Reforma||More hotels in Zona Rosa

 |Polanco||Luxury stays, Shopping, Fine dining, Honeymooner||JW Marriott Hotel Mexico City||More hotels in Polanco

 |Del Carmen||Family-friendly, Shopping, Atmosphere||Agata Hotel Boutique & Spa||More hotels in Del Carmen

 For those of you seeking a more in-depth guide, the following information is going to equip you with all the knowledge you need to make an informed decision.

 I have carefully researched and selected the best neighborhoods to stay in Mexico City based on whether you’re traveling on a budget, seeking a luxury stay, looking to experience local life, or exploring the city with a young family.

 1. Centro Histórico – Best area to stay in Mexico City for budget-friendly accommodation

-If you’re planning your first trip to the city and want to hit up all the major tourist spots then Centro Histórico is one of the best areas to stay in Mexico City.
+If you’re planning your first trip to the city and want to hit up all the major tourist spots then Centro Histórico is one of the best areas to stay in Mexico City, especially if you have only one day in Mexico City.
 Much of the area is walkable and there are several metro stations within the region.

 Pros and cons of staying in Centro Histórico